Cause we support 2023

 £920.69 donated

-“A multi-award-winning charity empowering lives, reducing isolation
+“A multi-award-winning charity empowering lives, reducing isolation and enhancing well-being through the creative arts.”

-Their mission:
+Their mission

 To use the creative arts to connect, empower, inspire and upskill society’s most disadvantaged and vulnerable people, raising aspirations, building selfesteem, reducing isolation and enhancing wellbeing.